 the centre for more information at 482-2111

-your empty printer, fax copier cartridges and your old cell
+your printer, fax, copier cartridges and your old cell phones

-phones to help us earn money and to help save the earth!
+to help us earn money for our fundraising projects and to

 program offers us an almost effortless way to raise money